The BART API

 - (1) No strings attached

-We don't make you register for BART open data and our License Agreement is one of the least restrictive in the business.
-So whether you're kicking the tires or taking it to production, just give our customers good information and don't hog community resources:
+We won't make you register for BART open data.
+Just follow our short and simple License Agreement, give our customers good information and don't hog community resources:

 - (2) Strings with benefits